tjr357/testing-notes/meetings/dpd.pcg-b.2022.06.03.status-update.md

   - Need a dedicated PO
     - Need to be writing the functional user stories
   - Maybe a dedicated Product Manager
-- THINK We need to be working ahead of the team, having the backlog grooming sessions
+- We need to be working ahead of the team, having the backlog grooming sessions
 - We are getting an agile coach at the end of June
   - We can bounce ideas off of them
 - Let's start with the WHY!